nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_investigation.md

 - Instead of using the editor, the following command can be used:
 `arc i person register -l Doe -f John -m P --email jpdoe@mail.com --phone "+49(0)631 205 3045" --address "Paul-Ehrlich-Straße 23, 67663 Kaiserslautern" --affiliation "Department of M21 Measurements, Technische Universität Kaiserslautern, Germany" --roles "supervisor"`

+- optional: You can add with `--orcid XXXX-XXXX-XXXX-XXXX` the respective ORCID iD of the person to be registered as a comment (only possible via command line).

 ### Listing and inspecting registered persons

 - Registered persons can be listed by `arc i person list`.